-Slow Cooker Beef Adobado
+Slow Cooker Mexican Beef Adobo

 This recipe is a bit of a labor of love, BUT it is absolutely, 100%, without a doubt, worth it.
-If you have ever had smoky, spicy beef adobado or beef barbacoa, this recipe will help you make it at home, and it will taste better than what you have had in restaurants.
+If you have ever had smoky, spicy beef adobo or beef barbacoa, this recipe will help you make it at home, and it will taste better than what you have had in restaurants.

 The secret is in the dried chilies.
 They add heat, smoke, and a depth of flavor that is almost impossible to achieve with fresh peppers or canned sauces.

-What is Beef Adobado?
+What is Beef Adobo?

 Ingredients and Substitutions